erikvanmechelen/wind/manuscript/imbalance.md

 *For a deeper statistical study of relative imbalances relating to solo victories, see this article, ['The Statistician: Solo Victories'](http://uk.diplom.org/pouch/Zine/F2007R/Burton/statistician3.htm) by Josh Burton.*

+## Why Austrian A Bud - Rum (Mostly) Doesn't Work

+There are several openings which are game-theoretically weak, even accounting for special diplomatic considerations.
+Austrian A Bud - Rum would be one of those.

+One way to stretch your Diplomacy muscles is to reason through why this is the case.
+In doing so, I actually found an edge case where A Bud - Rum *might* be reasonable, but I'll save that for the section on country-specific strategy.

+Why it doesn't work becomes fairly obvious when you consider normal openings from Russian, Turkish, and Italian neighbors and the necessity of securing Serbia in Spring 1901.
+Doing so sometimes lets Austrian F Alb - Gre with support in Fall 1901.

+From there on, Serbia, a neutral supply center itself, is the fulcrum of five other supply centers.
+That Austrian army in Serbia will be doing a *lot* of work going forward in the Balkans.
+And I know many of you don't think this way, but that army will likely survive most of the game.
+Even if dislodged, it is a difficult army to disband until Austria's position is a 1- or 2-center disaster.

 ## Why Italy and France Don't Fight